Dr-schobi/bug-byte/README.md

 }
 ```

-On my outdated Celeron N4100 with Ubuntu 20.04 this now runs in ~0.22 seconds.
+On my outdated Celeron N4100 with Ubuntu 20.04 this now runs in ~0.22 seconds and checks 3.7M node placements.
 Brute forcing this problem seemed to be okay.
 In between, the first succcessful C++ version ran for ~5 seconds,
 but mostly printing of millions of rows was slowing things down.